stevalang/AcceptOrRejectBankOffer/README.md

-### Destiption:
+### Overview
 Predict if the client will subscribe to direct marketing campaign for a banking institution Problem Statement: The data is related to direct marketing campaigns of a Portuguese banking institution.
 Predict if the client will subscribe to a term deposit based on a marketing campaign-Data Set Download: https://archive.ics.uci.edu/ml/datasets/Bank+Marketing.
 Data Set Information: The data is related to direct marketing campaigns of a Portuguese banking institution.
 The marketing campaigns were based on phone calls.
 Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
-There are four datasets: 1. bank-additional-full.csv with all examples (41188) and 20 inputs, ordered by date (from May 2008 to November 2010), very close to the data analyzed in [Moro et al., 2014] 2. bank-additional.csv with 10% of the examples (4119), randomly selected from 1), and 20 inputs.
-3. bank-full.csv with all examples and 17 inputs, ordered by date (older version of this dataset with fewer inputs).
-4. bank.csv with 10% of the examples and 17 inputs, randomly selected from 3 (older version of this dataset with fewer inputs).
-The smallest datasets are provided to test more computationally demanding machine learning algorithms Goal:- The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).

-### Overview
-Investigation if the client’s offer for term deposit will be accepted or rejected based on provided information.

 ### Data
 I found the dataset on https://archive.ics.uci.edu/ml/datasets/Bank+Marketing. (from May 2008 to November 2010)